Canada's Hardy Capital sees online shoe retailer IPO in 2015

 “The footwear category is undergoing a tremendous shift.
 You’re seeing this big migration to online purchases,” Hardy told Reuters.
 “We’re trying to stay in front of this trend.”

-The e-commerce industry, dominated by giants such as Amazon.com Inc and eBay Inc, is highly sought by venture capitalists and investors as more consumers make their purchases online.
-China’s e-commerce giant Alibaba Group recorded the world’s biggest IPO at $25 billion last September.
+The e-commerce industry, dominated by giants such as Amazon.com Inc (AMZN.O) and eBay Inc (EBAY.O), is highly sought by venture capitalists and investors as more consumers make their purchases online.
+China’s e-commerce giant Alibaba Group (BABA.N) recorded the world’s biggest IPO at $25 billion last September.

 Hardy made a name for himself last year when he sold Coastal Contacts Inc, a digital retailer of eyeglasses and contact lenses, to Essilor International for about C$430 million.
 Coastal was listed on both the Toronto Stock Exchange and Nasdaq.